opencpn-radar-pi/radar_pi/README.md

 radar_pi - Radar Plugin for OpenCPN
 ===================================

-This is a work in progress.
-It will support Navico Broadband and Halo radars as well as Garmin xHD and possibly others.
-It is meant as the community effort to only write the common parts of radar support once.
+This is a _plugin_ for [OpenCPN](https://opencpn.org), a free open source marine navigation program.

+It supports the following yacht radars:

+* Garmin HD
+* Garmin xHD
+* Navico Broadband Radar BR24, 3G and 4G
+* Navico HALO (20, 20+, 24, 4, 6, 8)
+* Various Raymarine radars
+* A simple emulator

+_WARNING_ Newer Garmin radars like xHD2 and Fantom are NOT supported.
+Furuno radars and all others not in the above list are not supported.

 End Users
 ---------